nadinesk/nadinesk.github.io/_posts/2017-11-26-using-react-for-my-resume.markdown

 ### Next Steps

-This was a nice and simple project that clear shows the passage of data from one component to another in a linear way.
+This was a nice and simple project that clearly shows the passage of data from one component to another in a linear way.
 Now that I have all of the information structured in the way I want (and React makes this so easy to rearrange even if I didn't), I will work on laying out the page and doing some styling to it.